by Karen Skidmore | 06,24 | Marketing Articles, Pillar Articles

 So watch out for these two swings in both directions.
 Over the many years of working with consultants, agencies and service professionals, the sweet spot for your personal income happens around 60%, whilst ensuring 40% of whatever you sell goes into your tax, running costs, business growth and personal development pots.

 How does this help with your pricing decisions?
-Let me know what you put into place and what impact this has on your business.
+Let me know what you put into place and how this impacts your business.

 Until next time, do less, be more, play bigger.